Golf Tutorials

 Alright, you understand the what and the why.
 But how do you actually do it?
 Compression is not something you "try" to do on its own.
 You can't just swing harder or try to hit the ball a specific way.
 It's the natural result of a proper golf swing sequence.
 Here are the four key movements to focus on that will lead you to that pure, compressed strike.

-1. Master Your Setup: Setting the Stage to Hit a Ball Then the ground
+1. Master Your Setup: Setting the Stage to Hit a Ball Then the Ground

 A good impact starts with a good address position.
 If you set up incorrectly, you'll be fighting your own body just to make decent contact.
 With an iron in your hand, focus on these three things:

 - Hands in Front: With the clubhead behind the ball, let your hands hang naturally and then move them slightly toward the target, just in front of the golf ball.
 This creates a slight forward lean in the shaft before you even begin the swing.
-This position presets the feeling you're trying to replicate at impact. a good thing for everybody.
+This position presets the feeling you're trying to replicate at impact.
+A good thing for everybody.

 2. The Downswing Sequence: Body First, Arms Second